Many people growing up in Downeast Maine follow traditional means of earning a living: fishing, working in the woods, or farming—or all three.

-Two years later, looking to branch out further, Tyler sought business advising from Ruth Cash-Smith of the Women’s Business Center at CEI in Machias.
+Two years later, looking to branch out further, Tyler sought business advising from Ruth Cash-Smith at CEI’s office in Machias.

 “At our first meeting, I could tell that Tyler was one of the hardest working, most enterprising young men I’ve ever met,” Cash-Smith said.
 “He was hungry for business acumen and digested and utilized any concept I introduced.
 Balance sheets, setting goals, evaluating risk in new ventures, he stuck with all of it, always driven to excel.”